Processing draft orders

 - Review the shipping amount.
 Learn more about wholesale shipping rates.

-If you made any changes to the draft order, then by default a notification is sent automatically to your customer.
-You can disable this notification from the Notifications page in the wholesale channel.
+If you made any changes to the draft order, then by default a notification is automatically sent.
+You can deactivate this notification from the Notifications page in the wholesale channel.
 You can also contact your customer directly to make sure that your customer approves of the changes before you send an invoice and start the payment process.

 Step 2: Send an invoice to your customer